 His tireless efforts and attention to detail go some way to explaining how we can offer a design and build service like no other.

-Wes was promoted to Operations Director at the start of 2016, taking responsibility for all Manufacturing & on site operations within the business.
+Wes assumed the role of Managing Director, with effect from January 2019.
+Having been Operations Director since the start of 2016, with responsibility for all Manufacturing & on site operations, Wes has unrivalled experience of the running of the business.

 Wes joined the company in 2012 as Head of Manufacturing, and in June 2014 was promoted to the board as Manufacturing Director.
 He is responsible for every object that enters and leaves our factory.